microsoft/WindowsAppSDK-Samples/README.md

 These samples are provided by feature teams and we welcome your input on issues and suggestions for new samples.
 We encourage you to [file a new issue](https://github.com/microsoft/WindowsAppSDK-Samples/issues/new) for any feedback or questions!

+Sample authors should follow the [samples guidelines](docs/samples-guidelines.md) to begin developing their samples.
+For WinUI-based Windows App SDK samples, use the [sample templates](Templates/README.md).
+The VSIX file is available for download in the Github releases page [here](https://github.com/microsoft/WindowsAppSDK-Samples/releases).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.